 Members of the military and their families get a lot of tax breaks that can help them stretch their paychecks.
 If you don't live in base housing, your pay will include a Basic Allowance for Housing (BAH) that provides a tax-free housing allowance to help cover your rent or mortgage.
+Look up the amounts by rank and zip code at defensetravel.dod.mil/site/bah.cfm.

-You also receive tax-free pay while in a combat zone and can contribute more money to a Thrift Savings Plan while deployed-boosting the limit from \$19,000 to \$56,000 in 2019.
+You also receive tax-free pay while in a combat zone and can contribute more money to a Thrift Savings Plan while deployed-boosting the limit from \$18,000 to \$53,000 in 2016.
 For more information about federal tax rules for members of the military, see IRS Publication 3, Armed Forces Tax Guide at irs.gov.